brentwilder/isofit/README.md

 - Least squares uses 2-point method , skips custom Jac

-- COS_I is always set to be solved
+- `COS_I` is always set to be solved, and is fully hooked up between surface and atmosphere RT.